How to Use Base64 to Image Online

 Step 4: Download the Image

-- Before you convert, make sure you have the right Base64 string.
+• Before you can conversion, you need the right Base64 string.
 You can grab that from an HTML document, email, or anything else that uses Base64 encoding.

-- Click on Convert button to process the conversion.
+• Click on the Convert button to process the conversion.

 Common Uses of Base64 Encoded Images